khaledsulimani/huskylens/README.md

 ## 🗂️ Files

-- `main.ino` - Arduino sketch with the logic for HuskyLens face detection and LED control
+- `HUSKYLENS_GET_STARED.ino` - Arduino sketch with the logic for HuskyLens face detection and LED control

 ## 📦 Libraries Used